amerand/PMOIRED/README.md

 - The model is composed of a combination of basic building blocks
 - Simple building blocks include uniform disks, uniform rings, Gaussians.
 - Building blocks can be deformed (analytically), including stretched in one preferred direction, or slanted.
 This can efficiently simulate inclined components.
-- More complicated blocks are available, such as disks/rings with arbitrary radial profile, with possibility to include azimuthal intensity variations.
+- More complicated blocks are available, such as disks/rings with arbitrary radial profile, and possibility to include azimuthal intensity variations.
 - Each component has a spectrum, including modelling of emission or absorption lines (Gaussian or Lorentzian)
 - In order for the computation to be fast (a requirement to perform data fitting), basic blocks have analytical or semi-analytical complex visibilities.
 Moreover, for the same reason, their spectral component is independent of the geometry.

 The principles are close to tools such as [LITpro](https://www.jmmc.fr/english/tools/data-analysis/litpro).
 However, `PMOIRED` offers additional features:
 - `PMOIRED` extends the modelling in the spectral dimension.
 For this reason, it contains a module to do basic telluric correction (only for GRAVITY at the moment)
-- Models' parameters can be expressed a function of each others, which allows to build complex geometrical shapes: astronomical realistic models (e.g. approximate Keplerian rotating disks) can be build this way, without compromising on execution speed.
+- Models' parameters can be expressed a function of each others, which allows to build complex geometrical shapes: astronomical realistic models can be build this way, without compromising on execution speed.
+- Uncertainties can be estimated using bootstrapping (data resampling by date+telescope) to mitigate the effects of correlations between data.
+- The values of parameters can be explore using grid and or random search.

 ## Install